Rich Reel

 Me and Calling

-Square dance calling is a unique blend of music, kinetics, puzzle solving, teaching, showmanship and a broad array of social skills.
+Square dance calling is a unique blend of music, kinetics, puzzle solving, teaching, showmanship and of course social skills.

 I primarily 'sight call', which is making up choreography on the fly from a menu of calls the dancers know then observing the dancers to